tthkbw/epub_pager/README.md

 * For ePub3 files, epub\_paginator can generate a page-list table in the navigation document, and page links in the epub text.
-* epub\_paginator can generate page information lines in text of an ePub2 or ePub3 document.
+* epub\_paginator can generate "pagelines"--information lines in text of
+  an ePub2 or ePub3 document.
 These are placed at the end of the paragraph where the page break occurs and appear like separate paragraphs in the book.
 * epub\_paginator can generate superscripted page information lines in text of an ePub2 or ePub3 document.
-These are placed at the word where the page break occurs.
+These superscripts are placed after the word where the page break occurs.
-* If an ePub3 document has existing pagination, epub\_paginator can match the existing pagination with pagelines or superscripts.
+* If an ePub3 document has existing pagination, epub\_paginator can match the existing pagination with pagelines or superscripts. this allows epub readers that do not support epub3 pagination to still show the pagination.
 * Font size, color and alignment (right, left, or center) are selectable for pagelines.
 * Font size and color are selectable for superscripts.